 Scoliosis is a sideways curvature of the spine.
 This places strain on the supporting muscles.

-As people age, bone strength and muscle elasticity and tone tend to decrease.
-The vertebral discs begin to lose their fluidity and flexibility.
-This decreases their ability to cushion the vertebrae.
+As people age, there is a gradual deterioration of bone strength and muscle elasticity and tone.
+The intervertebral discs begin to lose their fluidity and flexibility.
+This decreases their ability to cushion the vertebrae resulting in degenerative disc disease.

-The walls containing the disc can weaken, which in turn can lead to a disc protrusion.
+The walls containing the disc can weaken, which in turn can lead to a disc bulge.
 The protruding disc places pressure on the nerve roots causing pain.
+This often also causes the surrounding soft tissue to tense and ‘guard’ the area as a protective mechanism which can cause further pain and loss of mobility.

 The most common presentation from this is sciatic pain